NVIDIA/optix-toolkit/README.md

 mkdir build
 cd build
 ```
-- Configure CMake, specifying the location of the OptiX SDK and (optionally) the `vcpkg` toolchain file.
+- Configure CMake, specifying the location of the OptiX SDK.
 This can be accomplished using `cmake-gui` or by entering the following command in a terminal window.
 (Note that `..` specifies the path to the source code in the parent directory.)
 ```
-cmake -DOptiX_INSTALL_DIR=/path/to/optix -DCMAKE_TOOLCHAIN_FILE=/path/to/vcpkg.cmake ..
+cmake -DOptiX_INSTALL_DIR=/path/to/optix ..
 ```
 Under Windows, be sure to use a
 [Visual Studio developer console](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell)
 or use the `vcvarsall.bat` batch file to set up necessary environment variables.
 It might also be
 necessary to specify a generator and a toolset under Windows:
 ```
-cmake -G "Visual Studio 15 2017 Win64" -T host=x64 -DOptiX_INSTALL_DIR=/path/to/optix -DCMAKE_TOOLCHAIN_FILE=/path/to/vcpkg.cmake ..
+cmake -G "Visual Studio 15 2017 Win64" -T host=x64 -DOptiX_INSTALL_DIR=/path/to/optix ..
 ```
 - If the configuration is successful, build the OTK libraries.
   * Under Windows, simply load the Visual Studio solution file from the `build` directory.
   * Under Linux, run `make -j` in the `build` directory.

 - Alternatively, building with [Ninja](https://ninja-build.org/) works well under both Linux and Windows.
 ```
 cmake -G Ninja [...]